Male Infertility FAQ

 Do abnormal semen analyses or sperm lead to children with birth defects?

 Not necessarily.
 For most couples seeking fertility treatment, the risk of conceiving a child with a birth defect is the same as for the general population.
 Some problems (chiefly genetic problems) that cause infertility may also cause a greater risk of conceiving a child with birth defects.
-Couples need thorough exams and advice before beginning assisted reproductive techniques (ARTs).
+Couples need thorough exams and advice before beginning fertility treatments.

 What’s the main thing I should know about male infertility?